 The deadline for contributing to a TFSA may be December 31, but in point of fact, there's technically no TFSA deadline as unused contributions are carried forward to the next year.
 That said, as the saying goes “time is money” and there's really no better time like the present to open a TFSA as you'll benefit from the power of compound interest.

-The contribution limit for a TFSA in 2018 is $5,500 and in 2019 is $6,000.
-If you don’t come up with the entire amount by New Year’s Eve, unused contributions are simply carried forward to future years and becomes what’s known as TFSA “room.”
+The contribution limit for a TFSA in 2019 is $6,000 and in 2018 it was $5,500.
+If you don't come up with the entire amount by New Year's Eve, unused contributions are simply carried forward to future years and becomes what's known as TFSA “room.”

 If you're a Canadian resident, have never contributed to a TFSA and were at least 18 in 2009, the year TFSAs were introduced, you'd have $63,500 in unused TFSA room at the end of 2019 (lucky you!)
 If you're unsure of how much room your TFSA has, you might check need to check your TFSA contribution limit with the CRA or use an investment platform that offers a free TFSA tracker so that you can keep tabs on your lifetime contributions.

 If you've yet to become a TFSA superfan, you may want to read up on some of their extraordinary attributes, like tax-free investment growth and super flexible withdrawals and deposits, or if have questions about whether it's better to contribute to a TFSA or RRSP, we've got your answer right here.